The QF 6pdr Class M Mark 1 – the sting in the ‘Tsetse’!

 In 1943, a standard Mosquito FB.VI, the most-produced fighter-bomber version, was removed from the production line and heavily modified.
 The space which would have been occupied by the 4 x 20mm British Hispano cannon was now filled with the Molins-modified 6-pounder and its auto feed system containing 25 rounds of HE ammunition with an armour-piercing nose; the big gun was offset from the centreline of the Mosquito by 4º, to accommodate the stock of large shells.
 The 4 x .303 Browning machineguns above the cannon bay were left in place.
 The resultant variant of the Mosquito was officially called the FB.XVIII, and made its first flight on the 8th June, 1943.
 However, it was usually refered to as the ‘Tsetse’, after the vicious biting fly of Africa which carries the parasite for trypanosomiasis, or ‘sleeping sickness’.
 Singularly appropriate, I think!
 The prototype aircraft was given the RAF serial ‘HJ732/G’, the ‘G’ signifying that this was an aircraft which was so secret that it was to be kept under armed guard at all times!
 The ‘Tsetse’ was always a ‘rara avis’ with a grand total of only 18 being built.
 This was basically due to a dispute between the ‘big gun’ faction in the RAF and the ‘rocket projectile’ enthusiasts.
 Ultimately, the RP fans won the argument, and the FB.XVIII remained a footnote to the Mosquito story.

 Operated in small numbers by No. 248, 254 Squadrons, and a Special Detachment of No. 618 Squadron, as part of the Portreath and Banff Strike Wings, the FB.XVIIIs were sent out in twos and threes as part of mixed strike packages, hunting surface vessels and German naval units amongst the Norwegian fjords, and across the wide waters of the Bay of Biscay.
 Diving from 5,000ft at a 30º angle, the Tsetse would unleash bursts of 3 or 4 shells at around one a second.
 The 57mm shell, moving at 2,950ft/sec, would do fearsome damage to any vessel.
 ‘Up-gunned’ U-Boats were fighting it out on the surface against Coastal Command aircraft at this stage, but stood little chance.
 The Mossie was carrying 900lbs of extra armour-plate (cabin floor, engines, gun bays, fuel tanks, etc) as well as strengthened flaps and fuselage doors, and sank many vessels.
 On 25th March, 1944, Flying Officer D. Turner and Flying Officer D. Curtis, along with another Tsetse, sank U-976, a Type VIIC U-Boat, near St. Nazaire, France.
 In June, U-821 was attacked so hard that her crew abandoned her.
 It wasn’t all hard work though; on 10th March during a shipping attack by FB.VI and FB.XVIII aircraft, around eight Ju 88 fighters tried to interfere.
 The FB.VIs shot down two, and one then crossed in front of a Tsetse flown by Squadron Leader Tony Phillips.
-The pilot of the Ju 88 had what can only be described as a real ‘Oh dear!’ moment when he was hit by a volley of no less than FOUR 57mm shells (one of which neatly removed an engine from the wing).
+The pilot of the Ju 88 had what can only be described as a real ‘Oh dear!’ moment when he was hit by one the FB.XVIII’s 57mm shells (one of which neatly removed an engine from the wing).
 The remains of the Ju 88 – and there cannot have been a lot – fell into the sea!

 A full-page advertisement in a wartime issue of ’Flight’, showed a smiling RAF NCO holding a 6-pounder shell in front of an FB.XVIII, over the legend ‘The Flying Field Gun’, but it was not to be.
 Even a laudatory statement from Air Marshall Sir Sholto Douglas, Commander-in-Chief of RAF Coastal Command, (later Marshal of the Royal Air Force, William Sholto Douglas, 1st Baron Douglas of Kirtleside, GCB, MC, DFC) in the De Havilland company newsletter for May/July 1944, called the ‘Mosquito News Report’, was of no use.
 The Air Staff turned his request for more FB.XVIIIs down; the ‘rocket establishment’ had won.
 At the end of the war, the rarest Mosquito type to see squadron service was quietly scrapped.
 A shame, for it was a potent weapon.
 The 6-pounder, seen here in front of a Mosquito B.35 at the Royal Air Force Museum, Cosford, is all that remains of a glorious experiment.